ArtyuiCraft/FuzionLaunch/README.md

 ```

 #### extra info for plugin creation
-if you want to create another menu inside of you app then you can use my FZFmenus plugin you can import it like this:
+if you want to create another menu inside of you app then you can use my menus plugin you can import it like this (needs to be installed with [FuzionPlug](https://github.com/artyuiCraft/fuzionplug)):
 ```python
 import _menus
 ```